nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

 ### Matrix Powers

-&#x1F535;  We  compute _&Sigma;<sup>&nbsp;-&frac12;</sup>_ where _&Sigma;_ is a variance-covariance matrix  when calculating the [_spectral envelope_](https://projecteuclid.org/journals/statistical-science/volume-15/issue-3/The-spectral-envelope-and-its-applications/10.1214/ss/1009212816.full)
+&#x1F535;   We  compute _&Sigma;<sup>&nbsp;-&frac12;</sup>_ where _&Sigma;_ is a variance-covariance matrix  when calculating the [_spectral envelope_](https://projecteuclid.org/journals/statistical-science/volume-15/issue-3/The-spectral-envelope-and-its-applications/10.1214/ss/1009212816.full).
+Also, the square root of a  covariance matrix can be useful for state space modeling via `Kfilter`, `Ksmooth`, and `EM`.
-so we built in a script called `matrixpwr` that computes powers of a square matrix, including negative powers for nonsingular matrices.
+So, we built in a script called `matrixpwr` that computes powers of a square matrix, including negative powers for nonsingular matrices.
 Also, `%^%` is available as a more intuitive operator.
 For example,

 ```r